openvswitch/ovs/Documentation/internals/contributing/coding-style-windows.rst

 --------

 Comments should be written as full sentences that start with a capital letter and end with a period.
-Putting two spaces between sentances is not necessary.
+Putting two spaces between sentences is not necessary.

 ``//`` can be used for comments as long as the comment is a single line comment.
 For block comments, use ``/* */`` comments